Zuhair-CS/stdlib/docs/contributing/moving_packages.md

 Next, open the `docs/types/index.d.ts` file found in the parent namespace of the original package (e.g., `lib/node_modules/@stdlib/stats/base/docs/types/index.d.ts`).

-If that file includes an exported symbol from the origin package, remove it.
+If that file includes an exported symbol from the original package, remove it.
 For example,

 ```diff
 - import dmax = require( '@stdlib/stats/base/dmax' );